mcitomi/http-audio-line-streamer/readme.md

 ```

 # 📝 Changelog
+### 1.4.0.
+- Removed UDP multicast -> using process pipes.
+- Code Refactor: FFmpeg, client counter, HTTP and WC have been placed in separate modules.
+- Websocket Stream option added to reduce delay.
+- A dedicated web player has been created for the websocket stream, which can be accessed by typing https://localhost:8080/, which will redirect to https://localhost:8080/webplayer/ if you open it in a browser instead of VLC.
+(The HTTP stream is still available through VLC at https://localhost:8080/).
+- The web player: uses vanilla javascript and html, saves volume and theme settings to local storage (the plan is to create a simple react-based application for it in the future, the current one is just a test/sample)
+- Removed fluent-ffmpeg module, using only native FFmpeg as child process.

+#### Plans:
+- Improved synchronization between clients with buffer size.
+- Volume control from another client via client code (desktop pc audio from mobile).
+- Creating a React-based web client to display dynamic content (song titles, images, music history etc. based on https://github.com/mcitomi/spotify-song-display-api ).
+- Spotify / Spicetify mod integration (search bar, song request, queue).

 ### 1.3.8.
 - Ability to log everything to /logs directory. ✨ (main screen, FFmpeg console and resource monitor).